OlafHaag/MoBu-TrajectoriesToggle/README.md

 # MotionBuilder: Toggle Trajectories
 MotionBuilder Python scripts that deal with trajectories.
-One to toggles the visibility of trajectories on selected objects, another to diable the trajectories on all scence components
+One to toggle the visibility of trajectories on selected objects, another to disable the trajectories on all scence components.

 ## USAGE:
 - Activate the *Trajectories* button in the top of the viewer window.